msgpo/rhasspy-services/docs/mqtt-events.md

     * `say-text`
         * Generate an audio file with spoken text and send a `rhasspy/audio-output/play-uri` event with its URI
         * `text` - text to speak
+    * `pronounce-phonemes`
+        * Generate an audio file with a pronunciation of the given phonemes and send a `rhasspy/audio-output/play-uri` event with its URI
+        * `phonemes` - phonemes to speak, separated by spaces
 * Output Events
     * `text-said`
         * Response to `say-text`
+    * `phonemes-pronounced`
+        * Response to `pronounce-phonemes`

 ## Audio Output